zachshouts/zachshouts/README.md

 # Hello!

 I'm Zach Shouts, a Full Stack Developer with a versatile background in all things coding.
-I am currently looking for a role, but in the meantime, I am building on my skills and learning whatever I can to become a more experienced developer.
+I am currently looking for a full-time role, but in the meantime, I am building on my skills and learning whatever I can to become a more experienced developer.

 ## Experience